ECM893/ECM893.github.io/_posts/2025-05-23-ml-levels-pt-one.md

 ---

-*Stay tuned for Part 2, where we’ll use PyTorch to build a more practical neural network and see how much easier (and more powerful) things become!*
+*In Part 2, we’ll see how PyTorch implements neurons to build practical neural networks, using key concepts of computational graphs.*